shiftkey/blog/_posts/2013-05-12-implementing-less-in-aspnetmvc.md

 Bundles are an easy way to merge and minify resources in your application (such as JavaScript files and CSS stylesheets).
 In addition to being a lovely convenience, it's actually a great way to improve site performance (fewer HTTP requests, reducing size of response payload).

-So go install this library from NuGet:
+So go back to NuGet and use this:

     PM> Install-Package System.Web.Optimization.Less